geonetwork/core-geonetwork/database/README.md

 Then both GeoNetwork 4 and GeoNetwork 5 can use Liquibase to initialize the database schema and data.
 Liquibase has a lock mechanism to avoid multiple instances to apply changes at the same time.

-## Questions

-To be investigated:
-* Check context and labels to flag GN4/GN5 changesets?
-(See https://docs.liquibase.com/reference-guide/changelog-attributes/what-are-contexts)
-* Define process to manage changes from GN4 and GN5?
-* How to generate changelogs?
-Intellij has support for liquibase https://www.jetbrains.com/help/idea/liquibase.html